 \subsubsection{Accuracy Requirements}

 Anomaly detection accuracy is another key element that cannot be ignored while developing anomaly detection models.
 This element even strengthens in case of blockchain anomaly because in blockchain decisions are irreversible and will always be there on the ledger.
-E.g., if anomaly detection predicts some specific node as an anomaly, and authorities take some action just on basis of that anomaly detection outcome, then this action will remain on blockchain forever.
+E.g., if anomaly detection predicts some specific node as an anomaly, and authorities take some action just on the basis of that anomaly detection outcome, then this action will remain on blockchain forever.
 This is fine in case of an anomalous node, but in case of a false positive result, it will be a big challenge for authorities as they have identified a rational user as an anomaly, which can lead to disastrous outcomes.
-Therefore, it is important for a blockchain anomaly detection model to have high accuracy during prediction.
+As in case if a penalty smart contract is executed on an honest node, then it will reduce the trust in the network drastically.
+Therefore, it is very important for a blockchain anomaly detection model to have high accuracy during prediction.